thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

   agent cannot be correlated by the verifier.

 **Account**
-: Persistent identifier of an agent to an origin.
+: Persistent identifier of an entity to an origin.
 This requires a registration.

 **Registration**
 : The creation of an identity.
 It can involve one time payment, a subscription,